Asymptotics of the principal eigenvalue of a linear elliptic operator with large advection: Abstract

 where $\Omega\subset\mathbb{R}^N (N\geq1)$ is a bounded smooth domain, $n(x)$ is the unit exterior normal to $\partial\Omega$ at $x\in\partial\Omega$, $D>0$ and $\alpha>0$ are, respectively, the diffusion and advection coefficients, $m\in C^2(\overline\Omega),\,V\in C(\overline\Omega)$, $\beta\in C(\partial\Omega)$ are given functions, and $\beta$ allows to be positive, sign-changing or negative.

-In \cite{PZZ2019}, the asymptotic behavior of the principal eigenvalue of the above eigenvalue problem as $D\to0$ or $D\to\infty$ was studied.
-In this paper, when $N\geq2$, under proper conditions on the advection function $m$, we establish the asymptotic behavior of the principal eigenvalue as $\alpha\to\infty$, and when $N=1$, we obtain a complete characterization for such asymptotic behavior provided $m'$ changes sign at most finitely many times.
-Our results complement or improve those in \cite{BHN2005,CL2008,PZ2018} and also partially answer some questions raised in \cite{BHN2005}.
+In this paper, we aim to establish, as $\alpha$ approaches $\infty$, the asymptotic behavior of the principal eigenvalue under appropriate conditions on the advection function $m$.
+For $N=1$, we provide a complete characterization of the asymptotic behavior, assuming that the derivative of $m$ changes sign at most finitely many times.
+Our findings not only improve upon the previous work in \cite{BHN2005,CL2008,PZ2018}, but also partially address some of the open questions posed in \cite{BHN2005}.
+Furthermore, our results elucidate the novel influence of boundary conditions on such asymptotics.